 Use Octolane with Claude

 Claude is the best AI assistant for working with Octolane.
-It handles multi-step CRM queries naturally, asks clarifying questions when needed, and presents data in clean, readable formats.Claude Desktop setup
+It handles multi-step CRM queries naturally, asks clarifying questions when needed, and presents data in clean, readable formats.Claude.ai custom connectors currently only work in the web version (claude.ai) — not Claude Desktop.
+Make sure you’re set up on the web before you start.

-Add the Octolane MCP server
+Paste your Octolane MCP server URL

 Example prompts

-Deal creation
+Deal deep-dive

 Tips for best results